audacity/audacity-support/basics/customizing-audacity/installing-plugins.md

 {% hint style="warning" %}
 **Caution:**

-* 64-bit Audacity can only run 64-bit plugins, and 32-bit Audacity can only run 32-bit plugins.
+- 64-bit Audacity can only run 64-bit plugins, and 32-bit Audacity can only run 32-bit plugins.
-* Additionally, Apple Silicon (arm64) Audacity cannot run Intel (x86-64) plugins and vice versa.
+- Additionally, Apple Silicon (arm64) Audacity cannot run Intel (x86-64) plugins and vice versa.
-* "Instrument" versions of plugins (VSTi, LV2i) are not supported.
+- "Instrument" versions of plugins (VSTi, LV2i) are not supported.
+- VST2 is not supported in AU4.
   {% endhint %}

 ## Manually installing plugins